-4.17.
+4.16.
 Excessive Tariff Increase Margin Credit (ETIMC)

-The Regulator regulates in the long term interest of the industry.
+The Regulator regulates in the long term interest of the maritime sector and the SA economy.
 This requires that the Regulator not only confine itself to the immediate tariff decision, but also considers ways to ease any future shocks to the system.
-It is generally accepted that capital expenditure may spike at some point in the foreseeable future, but that these projects have not as yet been specified to a level of detail that allows for accurate prediction.
+It is generally accepted that CAPEX may spike at some point in the foreseeable future, but that these projects have not as yet been specified to a level of detail that allows for accurate prediction.
 In addition, external market related factors such as unexpected (or expected) fluctuations in volumes, inflation, the RFR etc. may result in significant spikes to the tariff as well.